 5) No hair and no towel inside the water

-Long hair must be tied up.
-Hair should not come into contact with the waters, as the oils in the hair affect the quality of the spring waters.
+Long hair must be tied up and you should never fully submerge your head underwater, as the oils in the hair affect the quality of the spring waters.

 Also wash towels should not come into contact with the bath water for sanity reasons.
 When relaxing in the spring waters, the Japanese will often rest the towel on their head.

 For those who really can’t bear the thought of stripping off in public, there’s the option to privately rent an onsen.
 Many ryokan will have guest rooms with private rotenburom baths (露天風呂) attached and in some inns there will be public baths that are available for private use on request.
 Couples that are traveling together can also make use of this service.

 Mixed-Gender Hot Springs